Introduction

 sudo systemctl enable cassandra

-Now, if your system reboots, the Cassandra service is enabled automatically.
+Now, when the system reboots, the Cassandra service starts automatically.

-You may want to change the Cassandra configuration settings depending on your requirements.
+After installation, change the Cassandra configuration settings depending on your requirements.
 The default configuration is sufficient if you intend to use Cassandra on a single node.
-If using Cassandra in a cluster, you can customize the main settings using the cassandra.yaml file.
+If you plan to use Cassandra in a cluster, customize the main settings using the cassandra.yaml file.

-Note: We strongly advise to create a backup of your cassandra.yaml file if you intend to edit it.
-To do so, use this command:
+Important: We strongly advise to create a backup of your cassandra.yaml file if you intend to edit it.
+Create a backup with the cp command:

 sudo cp /etc/cassandra/cassandra.yaml /etc/cassandra/cassandra.yaml.backup